 There are a huge variety of different weapons that can be used in combat, from knives to two handed swords, from pistols to sniper rifles and light machine guns.
-However, you don't need to learn a different skill for each one.
+However, there are only a small number of very broad skills that need to be learnt.
+The most common skills for personal weapons are: